Ant: In culture

-Anthropomorphised ants have often been used in fables and children's stories to represent industriousness and cooperative effort.
-They also are mentioned in religious texts.
-In the Book of Proverbs in the Bible, ants are held up as a good example of hard work and cooperation.
-Aesop did the same in his fable The Ant and the Grasshopper.
+Anthropomorphised ants have often been used in fables, children's stories, and religious texts to represent industriousness and cooperative effort, such as in the Aesop fable The Ant and the Grasshopper.
 In the Quran, Sulayman is said to have heard and understood an ant warning other ants to return home to avoid being accidentally crushed by Sulayman and his marching army., In parts of Africa, ants are considered to be the messengers of the deities.
-Some Native American mythology, such as the Hopi mythology, considers ants as the very first animals.
+Some Native American mythology, such as the Hopi mythology, considers ants as the first animals.
 Ant bites are often said to have curative properties.
 The sting of some species of Pseudomyrmex is claimed to give fever relief.
 Ant bites are used in the initiation ceremonies of some Amazon Indian cultures as a test of endurance.
 In Greek mythology, the goddess Athena turned the maiden Myrmex into an ant when the latter claimed to have invented the plough, when in fact it was Athena's own invention.

 Ant society has always fascinated humans and has been written about both humorously and seriously.
 Mark Twain wrote about ants in his 1880 book A Tramp Abroad.
 Some modern authors have used the example of the ants to comment on the relationship between society and the individual.
 Examples are Robert Frost in his poem "Departmental" and T. H. White in his fantasy novel The Once and Future King.
-The plot in French entomologist and writer Bernard Werber's Les Fourmis science-fiction trilogy is divided between the worlds of ants and humans; ants and their behaviour is described using contemporary scientific knowledge.
-H.G.
-Wells wrote about intelligent ants destroying human settlements in Brazil and threatening human civilization in his 1905 science-fiction short story, The Empire of the Ants.
+The plot in French entomologist and writer Bernard Werber's Les Fourmis science-fiction trilogy is divided between the worlds of ants and humans; ants and their behaviour are described using contemporary scientific knowledge.
+H. G. Wells wrote about intelligent ants destroying human settlements in Brazil and threatening human civilization in his 1905 science-fiction short story, The Empire of the Ants.
+A similar German story involving army ants, Leiningen Versus the Ants, was written in 1937 and recreated in movie form as The Naked Jungle in 1954.
 In more recent times, animated cartoons and 3-D animated films featuring ants have been produced including Antz, A Bug's Life, The Ant Bully, The Ant and the Aardvark, Ferdy the Ant and Atom Ant.
 Renowned myrmecologist E. O. Wilson wrote a short story, "Trailhead" in 2010 for The New Yorker magazine, which describes the life and death of an ant-queen and the rise and fall of her colony, from an ants' point of view.
-The French neuroanatomist, psychiatrist and eugenicist Auguste Forel believed that ant societies were models for human society.
-He published a five volume work from 1921 to 1923 that examined ant biology and society.

-In the early 1990s, the video game SimAnt, which simulated an ant colony, won the 1992 Codie award for "Best Simulation Program".